BRINGING A WONKY SMILE TO YOUR HOME AND GARDEN

 The smallest Uglies start at £25, with mid-size generally priced around £35-£50.
 The largest characters, or those which have required more work, would be around £80-£90.

 Many of these Uglies have found homes to go to, but are featured here to give an idea of the diverse range that I create.
 Of course, they are all unique, and I’m looking forward to discovering what characters will spring forth this year.
 This is the first year that I will be concentrating on making Uglies to sell, rather than just as a hobby (my house and garden are rather full now!).

 If you see one that you would like, but it is marked as sold, please do let me know, and I can build something similar (I wouldn’t want any two Uglies to be the same!).

-I would be really grateful for ideas about outlets in Dorset that people think would be good place for Uglies to be displayed and sold.
+I would be really grateful for ideas about outlets that people think would be good place for Uglies to be displayed and sold.